top of page

 Over the next few years, Fr.
 Augustine-Marie continued his work in France and beyond.
 However, the outbreak of the Franco-Prussian War in July 1870 changed everything for him, and focused his attention on a final mission to faithful in need.

 The war was the result of France's attempt to reassert its waning dominance in continental Europe.
 It declared war on the Kingdom of Prussia, leader of the North German Confederation, on July 16.
-But Prussian troops proved to be better trained, better equipped and better led, and to the horror of the French, they swept across northeastern France in a foreshadowing of what was to come during the First and Second World Wars.
-By late September, Paris was under siege, and the city fell to Prussian forces in late January 1871, forcing France into surrender.
+But Prussian troops proved to be better trained, better equipped and better led.
+To the horror of the French – and in a foreshadowing of what was to come during the First and Second World Wars – the Prussian army swept across the country's northeastern provinces with surprising rapidity.
+By late September, Paris was under siege.
+In January 1871, the city fell to Prussian forces, and France was forced to surrender.

 "I am leaving to minister to the French prisoners interned in Germany.
 French priests who wished to go were refused permits.
 I felt I could not refuse this mission, since Jesus says to those he rejects, 'I was in prison and you did not visit me.'
 People think I am suited to the work because I have relatives in Germany.
 So I am setting out under the protection of Jesus, Mary and Joseph.
 I am looking forward to bringing some consolation to these prisoners who are in such great need."